fountain-finance/fountain.finance/README.md

 ### TODO

-This contract still needs to be revised and deployed, and the proposed game theory should be further discussed and critiqued.
+This contract still needs to be revised and deployed, and the proposed game theory should be further discussed, critiqued, and tested in production.